Discussion Papers

 Abstract:

-2002 involving 544 firms either as merging firms or competitors, we contrast a measure of the merger’s profitability based on event studies with one based on accounting data.
+Using a sample of 167 mergers during the period 1990-2002 involving 544 firms either as merging firms or competitors, we contrast a measure of the merger’s profitability based on event studies with one based on accounting data.
 We find positive and significant correlations between them when using a long window around the announcement date and, for rivals, in case of anticompetitive mergers.

-Keywords: Mergers, Merger Control, Event Studies, Ex-
+Keywords: Mergers, Merger Control, Event Studies, Ex-post Evaluation

-JEL classification: L4, K21, G34
+JEL Classification: L4, K21, G34

 September 2006

-- Full text in pdf format:
+Full text in pdf format:

 163.pdf